 Doug’s current photography project: “Hope Against Hope, Vignettes of the Unsheltered” strives to initiate and inspire societal change, increase understanding, raise awareness and bring dignity to the unsheltered in Sacramento through the honesty of photography.

-Recently this work was published on the National Geographic website’s “Daily Dozen” which feature National Geographic editors favorite photos.
+National Geographic website which feature National Geographic editors favorite photos.

 Doug resides and works in Elk Grove, California with his wife Kathryn, their tiny dog Frank and fluffy cat Tina.